 Join over .5 million members who belong to 1,459 local Meetups.
 Find WordPress Meetups in your area.

 - WordPress For Dummies

-Lisa Sabin-Wilson’s 8th edition since 2007.
+Lisa Sabin-Wilson’s 9th edition, published in January 2021.
 For WordPress Authors to Administrators, you can read chapters related to CMS topics that interest you.

 - Friends and Neighbors